-My first contact with Yoga was over twelve years ago, when studying at a small university in Germany.
+My first contact with Yoga was over thirteen years ago, when studying at a small university in Germany.
 I felt incredibly overwhelmed, confused, unable to breathe properly and sore after my first yoga class.
 I quickly decided that this seemingly new, hippie trend, called Yoga, was not meant for me.

 A few years later, a friend suggested I attend a Yoga class with her and this time the experience was completely different.
 The teacher touched on the pillars of this ancient philosophy and sparked my interest immediately.

 When moving to Australia with my husband in 2011, I left my dear family, long- lasting friendships, great colleagues and an enjoyable job behind.
 I was struggling to find my place in this new life and was constantly ‘searching’ for something, not knowing what it was.
 During this unsettling time, I completed several fitness degrees, ran group fitness classes and worked as a personal trainer as well as in my existing school teaching job.
 Attending regular yoga classes provided me with an anchor in a mentally and emotionally challenging, exhausting and turbulent time.

 The moment everything changed

 At what seemed to be the peak of my fitness, health and wellbeing, only aged 30, I suddenly felt immense pain in my right foot and was barely able to walk.
 I was soon diagnosed with early onset osteoarthritis.
 Being told that I simply had to “live with it”, I went into total denial and instead, researched complimentary healing modalities.
 I then decided to complete a yoga teacher training to educate myself about this ancient philosophy and the healing power it could provide.